SamR1/FitTrackee/CONTRIBUTING.md

   ```shell
   $ make check-all
   ```
-  There are some end-to-end tests, to run them:
+  There are some end-to-end tests, to run them (needs a running application):
   ```shell
   $ make test-e2e
   ```
-  Note: For now, pull requests from forks don't trigger pipelines on GitLab CI (see [current issue](https://gitlab.com/gitlab-org/gitlab/-/issues/5667)).
-  So make sure that checks don't return errors locally.

 * If needed, add or update tests.